When a new Content item is published, it is automatically placed in a new Location.

 Once a Content item is published, it cannot be un-published.
-Limiting visibility is the only way to withdraw content from the website without moving it to Trash.
-When the Location of a Content item is hidden, any access to it will be denied, preventing the system from displaying it.
+When the Location of a Content item is hidden, the system will not display it on the website.

 If a Content item is hidden, it is invisible in all its Locations.
 If a Location is hidden, all of its descendants in the tree will be hidden as well.
 This means that there are three different visibility statuses: